Stereo-Boy/chopin_toolbox/README.md

 ### plot_group_effect / plot_covariate_effect / plot_interaction / plot_triple_interaction / plot_covariate_interaction
 Plots the results for one selected model.
 For these functions to work, make sure grouping factors have categorical format (using function categorical).
+Warning: these functions work for grouping factors with 2 levels only!

 #### Typical use
 ```matlab